KyleJHarper/tyche/README.md

 |   ^8 | 25,000,000 |    30.41 |   822,052 |       102,756 | Minimal    |

 ^ The test platform was a VM.
 8 vCPU started running into pCPU scheduling overhead and did more harm than good.
 Even 4 vCPU was starting to show signs of inefficiency.

-(1) High contention means I purpose created a high worker-to-buffer pool size.
+(1) High contention means I purposely created a high worker-to-buffer pool size.
 In other words I made thousands of worker threads and they could only select from 100 buffers.
 Draining the list this low also resulted in huge (99%+) cache "misses".
 This helped demonstrate ref count improvements over global locking.

 (2) Minimal contention does the opposite of high.
 Lots of buffers to choose from compared to workers, and hit rates closer to 95%+ successful.

 *(Additional logs found in changelog)*